NiklasvonM/NiklasvonM.github.io/math_projects.md

 ## Math Projects

-**Project description:** Fun and/or interesting projects during my mathematics studies.
+In the following, I am showing some fun and/or interesting projects I have developed during or inspired by my mathematics studies.

 ### Fitting an Elephant